lukaemon/seed/README.md

 - Build `.env` from the template `.env.example`.
 Fill in tokens. `vscode` would load env var automatically.
 - Modify the `mounts` and `containerEnv` in `.devcontainer/devcontainer.json`.

 ps: serious computation power required to run model locally, ex: `flan-t5-xxl`.
-Choose smaller model or stick to OpenAI api with limited compute budget.
+Choose smaller model, use cloud or stick to OpenAI api with limited compute budget.
+[Check this blog for GPU purchase guide](https://timdettmers.com/2023/01/30/which-gpu-for-deep-learning/).

 ## Project
 Each project is atomic, self-contained brand new start.
 At this stage I hope to only carry over ideas, not codes or prescribed structure.
 Repetition on purpose.
 Sample new way of doing new things with least legacy.
 When mature enough, isolated library would emerge to reduce unnecessary overhead.